History of the PTO

 - Christmas parade participation in cooperation with the Student Council Association

-- An active hospitality committee that provides meals for staff, snacks for testing weeks and other meals for the school as needed
+- An active hospitality committee that provides meals for staff, snacks for SOL testing weeks and meals for PTO meetings and other events

-- School Dance in cooperation with the Student Council Association
+- Prom and Winter Fest in cooperation with the Student Council Association

 - Quarterly PTO meetings including a dinner hour and informative guest speakers

-- Opportunities for parents to serve on the PTO board or committees that meet monthly and attend an annual planning retreat for school year planning
+- Opportunities for parents to serve on the PTO board or committees that meet regularly and attend an annual planning retreat for school year planning

 The PTO now consists of an executive board which includes the president, vice president, treasurer, and secretary.